|

 Find out whether your parents have a Medigap plan.

 Find out which companies are providing health coverage to your parents.
 They might have supplemental coverage, called Medigap, if they qualify for Medicare.
-(For more, read Medigap insurance: Filling in Medicare's gaps.)
+(For more, read Medigap insurance: Filling in Medicare’s gaps.)
 Ask them where they keep important papers, including health insurance cards and bills.
-If they're unable to assist you, and you don't know who their insurers are, contact their doctors for insurance information.
+If they’re unable to assist you and you don’t know who their insurers are, contact their doctors for insurance information.

 Read your parents’ health insurance policies and/or benefit handbooks.
 If your parents don’t have those, request them from the insurance company.

-If your parents are still relatively young (say, in their 50s or 60s) and healthy, you might want to talk with them about long-term care insurance.
+If your parents are still relatively young (say, in their 50s or 60s) and healthy, you may want to talk with them about long-term care insurance.
 Such policies help cover the cost of home health care and nursing homes.

 If your parents already have long-term care insurance coverage, know exactly what types of services and facilities the policy covers.
-If you don't select an approved facility, the insurance company could refuse to pay for their care.
+If you don’t select an approved facility, the insurance company could refuse to pay for care.

 Medicare is the national health insurance program for Americans age 65 and older, certain younger people with disabilities, and people with end-stage renal disease.